Finding low-complexity DNA sequences with longdust: Methods

 Given a candidate start position $i$, function {\sc Forward}() returns $j'=\argmax_{i<j'\le j} S(i,j')$. $[i,j]$ will be a good LC interval if and only if $j'=j$ (Line 7).
 We call {\sc Forward}() in the ascending order of candidate start positions (line 4).
 We may skip a start position if it is contained in an interval found from previous {\sc Forward}() calls (line 5).
 This is an approximation as it is possible for a good LC interval to start in another good interval.
 An alternative heuristic is to only apply {\sc Forward}() to the smallest candidate start in $B$.
 This leads to a guaranteed $O(w)$ with {\sc FindStart}().
 In practice, the two algorithms have almost identical runtime.
 We use Algorithm~\ref{algo:LC1} in longdust as it is closer to the exact algorithm.

 Function {\sc FindStart}() finds the longest good LC interval ending at one position.
 We apply the function to every position in the genome to find all good LC intervals.
 We can skip $j$ if $[j-k+1,j]$ is unique in $[j-w+1,j]$ because the forward pass would not reach $j$ in this case.
 We also introduce a heuristic to extend a good LC interval $[j-w,j-1]$ to $[j-w+1,j]$ without calling {\sc FindStart}().

-We additionally use an X-drop heuristic~\citep{Altschul:1997vn} to avoid connecting two good LC intervals occasionally.
+Our definition may classify a short non-repetitive interval to LC if it is surrounded by highly repetitive LC intervals.
+We additionally use an X-drop heuristic~\citep{Altschul:1997vn} to alleviate this issue.
+On the T2T-CHM13 genome, the total length of LC intervals is 0.5\% shorter with X-drop.
+The heuristic has a minor effect.

-The overall longdust algorithm is inexact and may result in slightly different LC regions (21kb out of 278Mb in T2T-CHM13).
+The overall longdust algorithm is inexact and may result in slightly different LC regions on opposite strands.
 We run the algorithm on both the forward and the reverse strand of the input sequences and merge the resulting intervals.
 The default longdust output is strand symmetric.